AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 forward in the middleware stack.

-**Important**: Never do this in any asynchronous Express implementation (or Swift NIO handler for that matter):
+**Important**: Never do this in any asynchronous Express implementation (or SwiftNIO handler for that matter):

 ```swift
 app.use { _, res, next in